Trigger a custom Mailchimp Automation for your Code Email

 Create the MailChimp Automation

 There are many types of automations in MailChimp.
 We want to create an automation that only sends an email when some third-party app (Coupon Carrier in this case) triggers it to be sent to a specific subscriber.
-Coupon Carrier works best for a specific type of automation, called Custom Event Workflow.
+Coupon Carrier works best with a specific type of automation, called Custom Event Workflow.
 Create a new Automated campaign and click on the Custom button to create a custom workflow.

 The next step is to change the trigger to an API trigger.
 That way you can let Coupon Carrier trigger this email to be sent once we've added a code to the new subscriber.
 You can change the trigger by clicking on Change trigger and then selecting the API 3.0 trigger that's available on the Integrations tab.